ros-gpai/gpai_core/README.md

   can perform the review in an objective and impartial manner.
 - All documentation outside of code in GPAI shall be in Markdown or LaTeX formats.
 - All commits shall be signed with a DCO or similar.
+- The GPAI shall support the most recent LTS release of ROS2.
+The most recent non-LTS release may also be supported.